 Leisure Select: Well-priced pool tables in the classic, heirloom-style that can be passed down through following generations.
 Leisure Select incorporates antique furniture designs and motifs that will never go out of style such as claw-and-ball feet, cabriole legs, dentil molding and much more.
 Leisure Select features exquisitely-carved solid wood with various finish choices, such as dark amber and antique walnut.
 They utilize tri-beam construction, pro-series rails, mother of pearl diamond sights, K-66 super speed cushions, 1" slate and many choices of felt colors.
 View Leisure Select Pool Tables.

 American Heritage: A broad assortment of tables styles, materials and sizes.
 Choose between modern, contemporary tables that showcase clean forms and classic pool tables that appear like antique versions found in English gentlemen's clubs since the 18th century.
-Like Leisure Select, American Heritage incorporates antique furniture motifs such as claw-and-ball feet, cabriole legs, acanthus leaves, dentil molding and other intricate carvings and patterns (the Milan from American Heritage is pictured left).
+Like Leisure Select, American Heritage incorporates antique furniture motifs such as claw-and-ball feet, cabriole legs, acanthus leaves, dentil molding and other intricate carvings and patterns.
 You will find double-center beam and cross-beam construction, 1" to 1.25" slate, mortise-and-tenon joinery, super speed K-66 cushion made from natural rubber, leather pockets, inlaid mother of pearl diamond sights and much more.
 Choose amongst several finish choices such as suede and brandy and over a dozen felt color choices to match any home's interior.
 View American Heritage Pool Tables.

 Cannon Billiards: This manufacturer offers a limited line of pool tables that are designed to replicate the handcrafted billiard tables from the past.
 Great lifetime warranties cover the wood components, rails, cushions and slate, which comes in either 1" or 1.25" thickness.
 Each model features quality construction and techniques, such as transition plate technology, double-center-beam and cross-beam construction, four bolt locking leg design, super speed K-66 natural gum cushions, leather pockets fitted into die-cast side and corner pocket frames and much more (the Bradford from Cannon Billiards is pictured right).
 While finish options are limited, choose between over a dozen felt colors, from championship green and olive to charcoal and electric blue.
 View Cannon Billiards Pool Tables.